JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 As an example, we can change the line width using `linewidth` (or its alias `lw`), change the legend's labels using `label`, and add a title with `title`.
 Notice how `["sin(x)" "cos(x)"]` has the same number of columns as the data.
-Additionally, since the linewidth is being attributed to `[y1 y2]`, both lines will be affected by the assigned value.
-Let's apply these to our previous plot:
+Additionally, since the line width is being attributed to `[y1 y2]`, both lines will be affected by the assigned value.
+Let's apply all of this to our previous
+plot:

 ```@example tutorial
 x = range(0, 10, length=100)